Mohammed-Bilal-Alameer/Driving-Vehicle-License-Department-Application/README.md

-Driving & Vehicle License Department (DVLD) Application
+# 🚗 Driving & Vehicle License Department (DVLD) – Desktop Application

-DVLD is a desktop application developed from scratch using ASP.NET Core Windows Forms, ADO.NET, and Microsoft SQL Server.
-It is designed to streamline and automate the process of issuing driving licenses, ensuring an efficient and well-organized workflow.
+**DVLD** is a desktop application developed from scratch using **C# .NET Framework**, **ADO.NET**, and **Microsoft SQL Server**.
+It is designed to manage and streamline the process of issuing driving licenses and storing related records securely.

+---

-Features
+## 🔑 Features

-Efficient management of driver licensing processes.
+- Full management of local and international driving license applications

-Secure storage and retrieval of license data.
+- Secure and relational database design

-User-friendly interface for easy navigation.

-Technologies Used

-ASP.NET Core Windows Forms
+- Simple and clean Windows Forms UI
+- Structured system with People, Drivers, Applications, Licenses, and Users
+- Includes database backup files for recovery or migration

+---

+## 🛠 Technologies Used

+- C# .NET Framework (Windows Forms)
-ADO.NET
+- ADO.NET for database interaction

-Microsoft SQL Server
+- Microsoft SQL Server
+- Git & GitHub for version control